hortencia718/Mod3_Project_frontend/README.md

 # Mod3_Project_frontend
 Ice Cream Bar

-User can select fom a list of unique ice cream flavors A user can select from a drop down menu some unusual and basic toppings for their ice cream A user can select from a drop down menu a list of milk base based on dietary preferences from whole milf to plant based A user has the option of choosing from 1-3 scoops of ice cream A user can give a review delete and create a new review A user can give a like using a heart emoji when the user is finshed you can submit your order and get a over view of that order that was placed  with a total purchase price .
+Ice Cream bar was created to give a new experince to how we think about ice cream , the kind of flavors we would all like from our favorate childhood candies or  a unique flavor experiance, like churros and chocolate , sounds yummy yes.
+ Everyone loves ice cream and I wanted to think about flavors and topping in a new way , so I thought about what I would love to have in a flavor and toppings , I hope you will enjoy your experiance and come away with how you may think of ice cream and what you would like to eat . this is Ice cream bar .

+hortencia cisneros